tushar-sharma/prep-coding/aws/AWSQuestions.md

 ## Why do we need task definition in Amazon ECS?

 A task definition is required to run Docker containers in Amazon ECS.
+It's a blueprint that tells how a container should be launced.

 ## How does one use task to run docker image in  Amazon ECS?